-The bigger problem is that neither the pastor watching on his or her own nor a group rotating to watch over him all Sunday morning will cover the risk that he may offend mid-week.
+The bigger problem is that neither the pastor watching on his or her own, nor a group rotating to watch over him all Sunday morning, will cover the risk that he may offend midweek.
 He may have already used the credibility he gains by being a fellow worshipper to have ingratiated himself with some un-warned church family and be already abusing.

-At the very least, consider if there are children or young people among those you know he has contact with mid-week.
+the very least, consider if there are children or young people among those you know he has contact with mid-week.

 Even if you place an offender in contexts that do not include children, thinking ahead and designing agreements on practicalities can be helpful for all parties.
 For example, after his time in jail, an offender may have been invited to join a regular small group of adults all of whom have been informed.
 A kindly older couple from this group might frequently offer him hospitality and invaluable support.
 A supervisor could assist that offender and that couple who have local grandchildren who drop by, to work out ahead of time, an agreement about what will happen if the children happen to arrive while he is visiting.
 You can remind the offender that he has learned that allowing any relationships with children to develop is a big danger for him and you are helping him practice how to extricate himself when children arrive somewhere.
 (No need to inform him but you are also trying to avoid a child getting some idea that he is safe to go with because he seems a close friend of grandma and they sometimes chat with him there.)
 Thus, this agreement consists of a rehearsal of what to do when the children arrive.
 It prepares him to make a quick exit in a casual relaxed way that does not include introductions.
 He may just smile and, depending on the configuration of the house, work his way around to the back or front door, giving the grandparents a casual wave, while they are keeping the children occupied with greeting and chatting.
 The agreement might include that the grandparents will ring him later to arrange an alternative time.
-Having discussed this before-hand enables everyone to relax, and the offender to feel less rejected, as all know ahead of time what will happen.
+Having discussed this beforehand enables everyone to relax, and the offender to feel less rejected, as all know ahead of time what will happen.

-You cannot rely on the fact that someone may like and appreciate the parents or grandparents will be a sufficient brake on offending.
-You cannot assume "that he appreciates me so would never hurt me or mine in that way".
-We know of offenders who have abused the children of their best friend or fellow clergy.
-Try to prevent the possibility of children learning to trust him or the development of relationships.
+I should warn you, it is not enough to rely solely on the fact that he may like and appreciate the parents or grandparents as being a sufficient brake on offending.
+You cannot rely on an assumption

+'that he appreciates me so would never hurt me or mine in that way.'
+I have heard of cases where an offender abused his best friend's children, and another who abused his fellow clergyman's children.
+Try to prevent the possibility of children learning to trust him or of relationships developing.

-The value and limitations of safe ministry programs
+Ch 16.
+Value and limitations of safe ministry programs.